 However,the Indian manufacturers realized that if they did not color the hair after the acid wash and only rinsed the hair in a silicone bath to help reduce tangling, the hair would look and feel just like Remy virgin hair to the consumer.
 The uneducated and untrained consumer would be unable tell the difference between real Remy Hair and Non-Remy Hair unless they looked at the price.

 The Non-Remy Indian Hair is a lower quality hair that was characterized by dryness, tangling, and matting after a few washes (remember how the beauty supply store brand promoted their products?).
 This was the advent of Non-Remy hair falsely sold as Remy virgin hair: a major development in the Remy hair extension industry.

-Unfortunately, most of these companies do not know what they are purchasing, the source of the hair, and how the hair has been processed.
+Unfortunately, most of these companies do not know what they are purchasing, they cant verify the source of the hair or know how the hair has been processed.
 The companies retailing and buying (NonRemy Hair) have no understanding, knowledge, and experience in what they are selling or buying, that is why Malaysia Hair Imports stands apart from the competition.

 Malaysia Hair Imports only sells authentic 100% Remy virgin hair, single drawn from Cambodia, Malaysia and Burma and we are here to educate our customers on the hair industry and how to take care of their virgin hair extensions from us.